threefoldfoundation/threefold_data/content/blog/planet_first_people_first/planet_first_people_first.md

 <br/>

 ThreeFold is more than a company or a project.
 ThreeFold is a global movement consisting of like-minded individuals and partners who share these values and vision.
 A movement united in our shared beliefs in open source, peer-to-peer, equality and inclusion.
 By coming together to build a better Internet, we can create the foundation for a better world.
 We’re incredibly proud of the ThreeFold community and ecosystem.
-This beautiful community consists of open-minded, passionate, and determined people from all around the world, just like you.
+This beautiful community consists of open-minded, passionate and determined people from all around the world, just like you.
 We’re dreamers, creators, builders and change makers.

 <br/>